racket/racket/racket/src/README.txt

 ========================================================================

-See "cs/README.txt" and "bc/README.txt" for information about modifying those implementations of Racket, but one thing they have in common is updating the Racket version number.
+See "cs/README.txt" and "bc/README.txt" for information about modifying the CS and BC implementations of Racket, but one thing they have in common is updating the Racket version number.
 The source for the Racket version number is shared in "version/racket_version.h".

 The version number for the "base" package needs to be updated separately.
 If this directory is part of a clone of the Git repository